trytouca/trytouca/docs/docs/sdk/python/core-api.md

 ## Capturing Test Results

-In the [previous document](./main-api.md), we reviewed the main Touca functions for describing behavior and performance of our code under test, by capturing values of important variables and runtime of interesting functions.
+In the previous tutorial, we reviewed the main Touca functions for describing behavior and performance of our code under test, by capturing values of important variables and runtime of interesting functions.
 In this section, we dive a little deeper to explain how Touca tracks values of variables and performance benchmarks.

 ### Preserving Data Types